openthread/ot-docs/site/en/guides/porting/set-up-the-build-environment.md

 > Note: If you would like to host your repository in the OpenThread organization, you may [post an issue](https://github.com/openthread/openthread/issues/new/choose) to request a new repository for your platform or to request that the OpenThread organization fork your existing repository.

-In this example, we created the [SiliconLabs/ot-efr32][silabs-ot-efr32] repository on GitHub and clone it to `~/repos/ot-efr32`.
+In this example, we created the [SiliconLabs/ot-efr32][silabs-ot-efr32] repository on GitHub and cloned it to `~/repos/ot-efr32`.

 [silabs-ot-efr32]: https://github.com/SiliconLabs/ot-efr32